 Welcome!

-I mainly work on behavioral economics, where I employ experimental methods to test theories of human decision making, especially under uncertainty.
+I mainly work on behavioral economics, where I employ experimental and econometric methods to test theories of human decision making, especially under uncertainty.

 • Email: hanyao.zhang at columbia.edu